This quickstart walks you through the process of tracking objects in videos using a custom model.

 Create your dataset

-In the Datasets page of the AutoML Video Classification UI, do the following:
+In the Datasets page of the AutoML Video Object Tracking UI, do the following:

 - Click Create Dataset.

-- Specify a name for this dataset and then click Create Dataset.
+- Specify a name for this dataset, select Video Object Tracking, and then click Create Dataset.

-On the page for your dataset, provide the Cloud Storage URI of the CSV file that contains the URIs of your training data.
+On the Import tab for your dataset, provide the Cloud Storage URI of the CSV file that contains the URIs of your training data.
 For this quickstart, use the following CSV file.
 Note that the following URI intentionally doesn't include the

-Also on the page for your dataset, click Continue to begin importing your data.
+Also on the Import tab for your dataset, click Continue to begin importing your data.

-The import process can take a while to complete, depending on the number and length of the videos that you've provided.
+The import process can take a while to complete.
+How long this process takes depends on the number and length of the videos that you've provided.

-To view any errors that occurred during the import process, switch to the Import tab and check the error message.
+To view any errors that occurred during the import process, switch to the Import tab to check error messages.

 Train your model